Clubs: Cruzeiro EC | Opening: 1965 | Capacity: 64,000 seats

-While Cruzeiro agreed on a lease to play the next 25 years at Mineirao, Atlético did not come to an agreement and kept playing at Estádio Independência.
+While Cruzeiro agreed on a lease to play the next 25 years at Mineirao, Atlético did not come to an agreement and kept playing most matches at Estádio Independência.

 Mineirao hosted a total of six matches during the 2014 World Cup, including the round of 16 match between Brazil and Chile (1-1) and the semi-final between Germany and Brazil (7-1).
 The stadium was also one of the playing venues of the 2013 Confederations Cup.

 Mineirão is located in the Pampulha area in the north of the city of Belo Horizonte at about 9 kilometres from the downtown area.

 You can get to the stadium with bus 64.
 Take the bus from the Avenida Augusto de Lima in downtown Belo Horizonte.
 Take the bus that goes to Estacao Venda Nova.
 It passes right in front of the stadium – the journey takes about 50 minutes.